UltraMessaging/smx_perf/README.md

 ````

 ***Window 3***: run "taskset -a 1 smx_perf_pub -a 7 -c smx.cfg -l 2000 -f 0x0 -m 25 -r 999999999 -n 100000000".
-Substitute the "7" with the CPU number you previously chose for the message
+Substitute the "-a 1" and the "-a 7" with the non-time-critical and
-publisher.
+time-critical CPUs you previously chose.
 For example:
 ````
 $ taskset -a 1 smx_perf_pub -a 7 -c smx.cfg -l 2000 -f 0x0 -m 25 -r 999999999 -n 100000000